CrystalKnightCodes/swiftui-paging-tabs/README.md

-# swiftui-paging-tabs
+# Turning the Page with SwiftUI
-Paginated views are a widely used design in many iOS apps.
-UIKit does this as a type of collection view, but SwiftUI uses tab views instead.
-In this presentation, we'll dive into modifying a tab view to be paginated, and take a look at the basic SwiftUI property wrappers.
+This tutorial will walk you through creating a simple SwiftUI project that demonstrates paging tab views and basic property wrappers.
+This tutorial is ideal for developers who have basic familiarity with Swift, GitHub, and Xcode, but are new to SwiftUI.